Gaining Muscle But Not Losing Fat? Here’s Why!

 Mistake 2: Not Eating Enough/Improper Balance of Macronutrients

+In order to give your muscles the fuel they need to grow, you need to eat more than your maintenance calories.
+Of course, everything you eat should be healthy food.
 You need a balance of carbohydrates, proteins, and fats to give your body the fuel it needs to complete your exercises and repair muscle.

 Mistake 3: Eating Too Much

+Eating more than your maintenance amount doesn't mean you should eat everything in sight!
 It is important to be aware of your maintenance calorie amount and how much you need to build the muscle you’re seeking.
+This is the maximum calories you consume per day.
+Eating more than your maintenance amount while working out regularly will simply make you gain muscle AND fat.

 Mistake 4: Eating At The Wrong Times

+full body workout for massBefore and after exercise are the most important times.
 If you don’t have enough carbohydrates during this period, then your body could break down your muscles with the hormone cortisol, which creates glucose for energy.
+You need to consume enough carbohydrates to provide your body with fuel without overdoing it.

-It’s a good idea to start a food diary.
+That's why it’s a good idea to start a food diary.

+Recording everything you eat will help you to see when and where you are overeating.
+After a few weeks, you’ll be able to refine your eating plan and even start preparing your meals in advance.
 Having a proper account will help you to consume the right number of calories and balance your carbohydrates, proteins, and healthy fats.

-Pro tip: Don't feel obligated to eat if you're not hungry.
+Pro Tip: Don't feel obligated to eat if you're not hungry.
 Intermittent fasting is one of the best ways to burn fat.

 Mistake 5: Eating Processed Foods

+All macronutrients are important.
 Portioning out your plate with a good balance of whole foods is the simplest way to make sure you're getting enough carbs, protein, and fat.

+You should also be aware that processed foods tend to be high in sugar and other artificial additives.
 When you’re looking to build muscle and burn fat, you want to minimize sugar and know exactly what you are putting into your body.
+This isn't possible if you consume processed foods.

 Mistake 6: Consuming Too Much Fat

 Some fat consumption is essential for the health of your body, even when you’re trying to lose weight.
+The problem is that fat is more calorie-dense than protein and carbohydrates.

 At approximately 9 calories per gram, fat has more than double the amount of energy.